betheden/hebrew-grammar/content/adverb.rst

 Many particles are closely related to adverbs in Biblical Hebrew.
-A general rule is that when a particle occurs after the verb, it functions as an adverb; but when a particle appears before the verb, then it functions in some other way (usually as a particle or conjunction).
+A general rule is that when a particle occurs after the verb, it functions as an adverb; but when a particle appears before the verb, then it functions in some other way (usually as a conjunction or discourse particle).
 But this rule is not universal; both adverbs and adverbial particles sometimes appear before the verb rather than after the verb, as in the example below (GEN 32:11).